melsofany/EcoSync/replit.md

 Preferred communication style: Simple, everyday language.
 Data source: Google Sheets ONLY - no database storage, all data must come from Google Sheets exclusively.
 UI Preferences: No unification buttons in main Items page - all unification operations should be separate/programmatic.
+Authentication: Unified login system using ONLY Google Sheets authentication - all local authentication methods removed (January 2025).

 ## Production Setup Status
 - ✅ Production configuration implemented with enhanced security